 - Weight loss is present along with the pain

 These signs do not necessarily mean that something serious is going on but it’s better to get yourself properly examined to confirm that there is nothing to worry about.

 - Perform regular back exercises and stretches

 - Stay active

-- Taking care while lifting heavy objects
+- Take care while lifting heavy objects

-- Good supportive mattress
+- Use a good, supportive mattress

 - Use Backrack Spinal Decompression device to safely treat and prevent all types of back pain at home.